12/20/2024

 Chairman and Chief Executive Officer

-that pretty much concludes covering the questions that we have for today.
-And I can say everyone happy holidays to you.
-And please enjoy that period of time and note and rest assured that we will work hard for all of our shareholders.
-And thank you so much for getting on today in your investment and interest in our company.
+So that pretty much concludes covering the questions that we have for today.
+And I can say, everyone, happy holidays to you.
+And please enjoy that period of time.
+And note and rest assured that we will work hard for all of our shareholders And thank you so much for getting on today and your investment and interest in our company.
 That concludes our call for today.
 Thank you.

 Disclaimer